ginstrom/intelligence-horizon-novel/chapters/07_the-final-crossing.md

 Standing in Marcus's empty workshop, I formally abandoned my race against time.
 I could not save augmented humanity from the Crossing.
 The pattern was universal, inevitable, and beyond my power to prevent or even adequately explain.

-But perhaps there was another approach.

-I thought of the billions of baseline humans who faced no Intelligence Horizon, no irresistible drift beyond the threshold.
-They remained gloriously, stubbornly human in all their messy, contradictory, beautiful complexity.

-What if, instead of trying to save those who had already begun augmenting, I created a sanctuary for those who had not?
-A place where the augmentation cycle could never begin, where humanity could flourish without the temptation of enhancement, where the choice that had consumed everyone I cared about would simply not exist?

-The idea took shape slowly, born from grief and isolation but growing into something larger.
+The idea I had conceived in those final moments with the investigation's failure now demanded action.
 Not salvation for the lost, but preservation for the innocent.
 Not a solution to the Crossing phenomenon, but an alternative to it entirely.

 I called up Marcus's peaceful face on the monitor one last time, memorizing the expression of deep understanding that defied words.
 Then I turned away from the empty workshop.
 I never visited it again.